Flotomate/product_docs/source/service-catalog/introduction-service-catalog.rst

 - We then create a Template called On-Boarding in the above created Category (:doc:`creating-a-template`).

-- Using the Template we create a service Item (:doc:`create-service-item`).
+- Using the Template we create a Service Item (:doc:`create-service-item`).

--
+- A person from the HR dept creates a Request using the Service Item (:doc:`create-a-request-from-service-item`)